MultiphaseFlowLab/MHIT36/channel/README.md

 For time integration, a fully explicit scheme is used: Euler explicit for ACDI + RK3 for Navier-Stokes and temperature

 ## Check list of features implemented
-- Boundary condition for no-slip at the two walls ✅
+- No-slip boundary conditions at the two walls ✅
 - Laminar solution (uniform and non-uniform grids) ✅
 - TDMA validation ✅
 - Turbulent channel flow ✅